 Water, plumbing and bathroom fittings

 Repair category 1

-Notes in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+Notes The sanitary fittings are of modern style and type.

 Heating and hot wat er

 Repair category 1

 Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.